Pythagorean-Sieve/pythagorean-sieve/README.md

-# pythagorean-sieve
-Pythagorean sieve on r: a recursive mod# Pythagorean Sieve on r
+# Pythagorean Sieve on r

 A recursive modular sieve for odd prime numbers based on Pythagorean geometry.